 Most, if not the majority, of astrologers subscribe to an evolutionary paradigm that subtly borrows from religious traditions like Buddhism.
 They believe we are born at a moment specifically selected according to a planetary alignment whose unique blend of archetypes and signs fulfill a particular karmic destiny.
 Within this structure or system, if an identity’s purpose is to provide a temporary lesson, then how could it also exist as a permanent fixture to an eternal soul?
 More to the point, if identity is temporary, then why are we in service to it and to what extent is this service slavery?
 Again, most people like who they are, so I assume there wouldn’t be any discord with equating an identity to a prison, but how would we feel if we were suddenly flooded with memories (and emotions) of who we were and have been in prior lifetimes?

 The Matrix resonates because it taps into our collective yearnings of another true reality beyond the illusion we currently reside.
-This is the basis of many religions, all of which branch out from the archetypal stream of Neptune and while the Matrix’s dystopian plot turns this archetype on its head, it shouldn’t be discounted that this archetype exists for a reason; humanity’s collective desire to return to unity suggests that reality may very well be just an illusion.
+This is the basis of many religions, all of which branch out from the archetypal stream of Neptune and while the Matrix’s dystopian plot turns this archetype on its head, it shouldn’t be discounted that it exists for a reason; humanity’s collective desire to return to unity suggests that reality may very well be just an illusion.
 Hopefully, these articles will show that astrology is one the best tools for analyzing the code within its structure.

 It is important to note that Cazimi is a dignity used primarily in horary delineations.
 While this isn’t horary, this also isn’t a natal chart delineation either.
 We are analyzing a chart for archetypal resonance with an individual’s creation.